-- Clinics for high schools and colleges that demonstrate jazz and improvisation techniques
+- Clinics for high schools and colleges that demonstrate jazz and improvisation techniques.

 - Sunday afternoon or evening: If you live within two hours of northeastern Pennsylvania, a start time after 4:00 p.m. on a Sunday is often the band’s best available time.
-If you are further away, a 7:00 p.m. start time works well, with overnight accommodations provided if needed.
+If you are further away, a 7:00 p.m. start time works well, with overnight accommodation provided if needed.

-- Sunday morning events are at a premium, since Bill works full-time as a pastor and the other musicians often work on Saturday nights.
+- Sunday morning events are at a premium since Bill works full-time as a pastor and the other musicians often work on Saturday nights.
 However, once or twice a year, the band may book a Sunday morning event for a generous patron.
 This engagement is usually the heart of a tour lasting four to seven days.
 The band often does two of these tours each year, booked long ahead.

 - Events in the mid-week or weekends are possible with advance notice, depending on the availability of the musicians.